Richmoreno/osticket-prereq/README.md

 </p>
 <p>

-Download and Install "HeidiSQL" from your browser.
+^Download and Install "HeidiSQL" from your browser.

 -Once HeidiSQL is installed the Session Manger window will open.
 - On the bottom, left corner of the window click on "+New"